eubnara/study/Programming-interviews-exposed/README.md

     - Being able to talk intelligently and confidently about a project for which you played a primary role in its sucess is incredibly important.
     - Make sure you can describe the problem clearly and succinctly and how your project solved the problem, even to a nontechnical person.
     - Displaying a passion for programming is always positive and one way to make yourself stand out from the other candidates.

+## Approaches to programming problems

+  - Describe the better way to solve the problem, but solve the question as it was asked.
+  - Keep talking!
+Always explain what you are doing!
+Otherwise, the interviewer has no way of knowing how you tackle complex programming problems.